patelhitesh/n8n-workflows/workflows/student-handbook-assistant/README.md

 ---
 ## **Workflow Design**:
-This project is built on two primary workflows orchestrated by n8n.
+This is built on two primary workflows orchestrated by n8n.

 1.  **Document Ingestion Pipeline**:
     * **Google Drive Trigger**: The workflow is initiated when a new student handbook or syllabus document (PDF, DOCX, etc.) is uploaded to a designated Google Drive folder.